vheyam/DA219ARelab/REAMDE.md

 There is a refresh button that will refresh the page after an action has been performed to show that the changes (deletion/update) are sent to the database.

 When deleting the action produces an error dialogbox which suggests that the record is not deleted but when you click refresh the deletion is in fact confirmed.
-I did not have fix this as at the point of submission my energy for working on this lab was depleted
+I did not have the energy to fix this as at the point of submission my energy for working on this lab was depleted